ursetto/a2-btr/README.md

 - During the intro scene, set memory location $C4 (demo mode) to 0.
 This will turn off demo mode and let you play the intro screens.
 If you go up, you'll be in the Grand Hall; if you go left, you'll be in Temple Grund.
 Going a couple screens right will lock the game.
 You can also play the sample quest in this way, although it's basically like starting a new game from a normally-inaccessible position.

+## Bugs

+The 4am crack seems to have some corruption in the first $0E bytes of NOMORE (org $0100).
+I believe the first six bytes should be 2 jump vectors, `4c 0e 01 4c 60 01`.
+The bug is that when you try to use a spirit skill without sufficient energy (but with sufficient limit), it says "I HAVE NOTHING MORE TO GIVE" instead of "YOU NEED MORE SPIRIT ENERGY" and locks up.
+Normally, this message is reached when an NPC runs out of offered items (jump vector 1), and the skill message is jump vector 2.
+Due to the corruption, the jump vectors are replaced with harmless code and both vectors fall through to the offering check.
+Note that the PENSE skill is not affected by this as it has a self-contained spirit check message; as an alternate fix, the other skills could be patched to use that message instead of the stack version.

 ## In progress